Technical Resume Advice

 Conversely, don't underestimate your own abilities.
-If there's a project that you've done which you're reluctant to include on your resume because you think it's too trivial, ask in the IRC channel for feedback on whether it seems relevant to the position for which you're applying.
+If there's a project that you've done which you're reluctant to include on your resume because it seems too trivial, ask in the IRC channel for feedback on whether others consider it relevant to the position for which you're applying.

 Engineers and technical recruiters like numbers and facts more than vague claims.
 For example, "Improved Android system throughput by 25% in some use cases" is much clearer and better quantified than "worked on Android devices".

 If the resume is for a specific job, read the posting carefully to get a feel for what the company values.
 If they emphasize communication skills, for example, your resume should highlight times you've taught, written documentation, and worked with others.
 It can also help to interview someone who works at the company where you're applying, to learn what traits the recruiters tend to focus on.

 SEO (search engine optimization)

 If you're unlucky enough to be applying through automated systems rather than personal recommendations, it's especially important to list the names of all the technologies you're confident with.
 The automated systems for deciding whose resumes get seen by humans basically just search for buzzwords that match the job postings.